markhenrick/recreational/README.md

 * The most performant code in C
 * A general tend towards expressiveness over performance, except in C

-Commentary for each year is in YEAR.md
+Commentary for each year is in `docs/Advent of Code/YEAR.md`

 The table below shows my progress and the languages that I want to do this in.
 Lots of the problems lend themselves nicely to Haskell.
 The main holdup is that I don't know much about IO or QoL stuff like regex in Haskell.